 You may want to replace the side panels with actual wood (as opposed to particle board).
 You can get pieces cut to the right size at Home Depot - they are extremely inexpensive.
 Solid wood stands up to wear and feels nicer than the particle board.
 We only replaced one of the side panels, which is the big one with the boys' names on it.
 The others are still the original particle board which came with the bed.

 You can purchase stencils to chalk your kids' names on the bed at an arts/craft supply store.
-This is the chalk I used - it's artist quality so it's better, brighter, and more vibrant than kids chalk (but keep it away from the kiddos, too expensive for them!)
-For a nice, inexpensive alternative, this 64 piece chalk set is cheap and beautiful.
+For a nice, inexpensive but brightly colored chalk, this 64 piece set is cheap and beautiful.
 If you want your lettering to be unique you can also custom-make it with a silhouette die cut machine.
 I LOVE my silhouette machine!
 Designers and scrapbook-makers use them to cut out any shape they want to, from paper, card stock, vinyl, T-shirt transfer material, etc...
 I can use it to make stencils in any font that I choose, in any size up to 12 inches high.
-You can read more about silhouette machines here - they are sold on Amazon and other sites, but if you want the best deal they often go on sale on the website I mentioned above, Zulily for much less.
-The silhouette machine is particularly useful when used with design software such as Adobe Illustrator, but it comes with its own software, which I've heard is great too!
+Silhouette machines they are sold on Amazon.
+The machine is particularly useful when used with design software such as Adobe Illustrator, but it comes with its own software, which I've heard is great too!